|Nutrition Facts (per serving)|

 Fry the onions in the oil until they are soft.
 Drain them on paper towels.
 Use a food processor or mortar and pestle to grind them into a smooth paste.

-Mix the onion paste and all the spices (garlic paste, ginger paste, ground cumin, ground coriander, ground black pepper, red chili powder, star anise powder, mace powder, but not the papaya paste) with the yogurt and add the beef strips to this mix.
+Mix the onion paste and all the spices (garlic paste, ginger paste, cumin, coriander, black pepper, red chili powder, star anise, and mace) with the yogurt and add the beef strips to this mix.
 Add salt to taste and set aside for 8 to 10 hours in the refrigerator.